-Then I ran off one copy of the recording sheet for each kid, along with a few extras.
-I always have kids who want to play the games more than once, which is always fine by me!
+Then I ran off one copy of the recording sheet for each student along with a few extras since kids often want to play the games more than once.
+Extra practice is always fine by me!

 Snowflake Counting Game

-We continued flipping, counting and coloring until our sheet was complete.
+We continued flipping, counting, and coloring until our sheet was complete.

 Grab Your Download